Kloudtek/confluence-configurator/README.md

 # confluence-configurator

-Application used for unattended configuration of confluence
+Application used for unattended configuration of confluence.